impulse-ml/impulse-ml-recommender-php-documentation/2_problem_motivation.md

  - if you set small learning rate then you might consider increase number of iterations
  - if you set large learning rate then you might consider decrease number of iterations
  - you might expect very low error - in this example a reasonable error would be less than 0.0001
- - setting too high learning rate may cause algorithm miss correct item and category parameters so the error in next steps will be i.e. 2.01, -2.0, 1.98, -2.18 - when the best error result would 0 we are missing the the minimum error
+ - setting too high learning rate may cause algorithm get computation error and it the predictions become useless

 For this particular example i have set:
  - learning rate === 0.01
- - number of iterations === 2000
+ - number of iterations === 20000
  - number of features === 2 (since i noticed two types of movies)

 The key to get well trained model is to choose the right ratio of learning rate and number of iterations.

 You might consider try different number of features according to your Application so the dataset also.

-Above example was fully implemented in "examples/1.php".
+Above example was fully implemented in "examples/1_train_and_predict.php".